-Channel 1: If set to include, Channel 1 will be included in the voting process.
+Channel 1: If this field is set to include, Channel 1 will be included in the voting process.
 If set to exclude, the input will not be included in the process.

 5.5.
-Monitoring the GPO Status
+GPO STATUS

-The GPO Status tab enables the user to view the status of various GPO Input and Output conditions for the 5601ACO2.
+The GPO Status section enables the user to view the status of various GPO Input and Output conditions for the 5700ACO.
 These status conditions will not be updated live unless the auto refresh is enabled.
-For brevity, only MSC A GPO Status will be discussed in the manual.